cnnrbrn/react-content/module-3/lesson-1.md

 Currently in our app if we reload the page our auth state will disappear and we will be in a logged out state.
 So instead of using `useState` to hold the `auth` variable we'll create a custom hook called `useLocalStorage` to store the auth variable.
 That way it will be maintained across page refreshes.

-And we say "create a custom hook" we really mean copy the code from <a href="https://usehooks.com/useLocalStorage/" target="_blank">this website</a>.
+And when we say "create a custom hook" we really mean copy the code from <a href="https://usehooks.com/useLocalStorage/" target="_blank">this website</a>.

 <iframe src="https://player.vimeo.com/video/520388545" height="500" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>